The mestiza muse

 Hair is made of keratin protein and has a natural propensity to absorb water from its environment.
 Hair moisture content varies considerably depending on the health and relative humidity of the outside environment.

-High humidity levels can cause hair to uptake up to 30% of its initial mass in moisture known as “Hair Swelling.”
+High humidity levels can cause hair to uptake up to 30% of its initial mass in moisture, a process known as “Hair Swelling.”
 However, on drying, the same hair desorbs water (De-swell).
+So, water molecules are constantly moving in both directions through the hair, benefiting from this property.

 Hair water interaction is also crucial, since water is used for regular hair care, including shampooing.
 Our hair is subjected to a “High-Water Condition” at least once every day during the washing and rinse-off processes.

-Hair contains different chemical bonds holding the protein chains together e.g. covalent bonds, ionic bonds, and hydrogen bonds, which are responsible for hair’s mechanical strength.
+Hair contains different chemical bonds holding the protein chains together, e.g., covalent bonds, ionic bonds, and hydrogen bonds, which are responsible for hair’s mechanical strength.

 Hair proteins are weakened by water molecules, which dissolve or break the ionic bonds and “Hydrogen bonds” of hair proteins.
 That is why the popular phrase “Wet hair is weak” is true.